AllenLiu8888/DECO3500-Doom-Scrollers/README.md

 | ALERT (self) | Phone moved! / Put phone back! |
 | ALERT (partner) | Partner moved! / Put phone back! |
 | BREAK | Break time / Relax 05:00 |

 ---

-## 🚀 How to Use

-1. Power on both devices.
-2. Press the button on each ESP32 to enter ready mode.
-3. Place your phone on the load cell.
-4. Focus together for 25 minutes.
-5. If one picks up their phone, both devices react.
-6. Put the phone back to resume and start again.

----